Tanmoy-Rath/misc/R/data.table.md

 53940:  0.75     SI2     D     Ideal  62.2  2757    55 5.83 5.87 3.64
 ```

 **6) If you are not convinced with the powerful intuitive features of data.table till now, I am pretty sure you will by the end of THIS.
 Suppose I want to have a metric on diamonds where I want to find for each group of cut maximum of x * mean of depth and name it my_int_feature and also I want another metric which is my_int_feature * maximum of y again for each group of cut.
-This is achievable by chaining but also with a single operation without chaining which is the expected answer.
+This is achievable by chaining but also with a single operation without chaining which is the expected answer.**
 ```R

 ```

+**7)**

+**8)**

+**9)**

+**10)**